lmdbjava/lmdbjava/README.md

 Other operating systems will need to install the LMDB system library separately.
-The standard operating system package manager will likely work, but if you'd rather a up-to-date, tested, better-supported integration, try adapting the [LmdbJava Native](https://github.com/lmdbjava/native) cross-compile targets.
+The standard operating system package manager will likely work, but if you'd rather an up-to-date, tested, better-supported integration, try adapting the [LmdbJava Native](https://github.com/lmdbjava/native) cross-compile targets.

 ### Usage